-The action will provide funding (operating grants) to organisations through a new call for proposals offering opportunities to apply for annual operating grants.
+The action will provide funding (operating grants) to organisations through a new call for proposals offering opportunities to apply for framework partnerships and specific operating grants.

 Cooperation with civil society organisations in the fields of education and training is important for raising awareness about the European Education Area and other European sector-specific policy agendas.